zachary-chiodini/Web-Crawling-Apps/indeed-crawler/README.md

 This page is purposefully left blank.
-Vagueness in descriptions are purposeful.
+I do not want random people to use this package.